 As noted above, only positive impacts have been identified in this assessment.
 In addition to providing safer methods of transport for all, there are opportunities to improve the availability of suitable vehicles to passengers with protected characteristics, it will help improve local air quality (or at least not add to existing pollution levels).
-This is also consistent with the Council's declaration of a climate emergency.
+This is also consistent with the Council's declaration of a climate emergency and the draft council plan priorities for